Willaris. K

 Jack William McAllister (born c.
 1994), known professionally as Willaris.
 K, is an Australian electronic music producer.
-McAllister signed to the label Astralwerks in 2019, and has released 3 EP’s (Alchemy, Lustre, Full Noise) and remixes for artists such as Flume.
+McAllister signed to the label Astralwerks in 2019, and has released 3 EP's and remixes for artists such as Flume.
 He has also performed at festivals including Beyond The Valley, Lost Paradise, Lollapalooza, Forbidden Fruit, Pitch Festival and Strawberry Fields.

 Career

-2020–present: Lustre and Full Noise
+2020–2023: Lustre, Full Noise and Silversun

 McAllister released his second EP Lustre on 3 April 2020.

-McAllister's third EP Full Noise was released on 17 July.
+McAllister's third EP Full Noise was released on 17 July 2020.

+McAllister teamed up with fellow Australian artist jamesjamesjames on their collaborative EP Silversun, released on 17 November 2023.

+2024–present: Everything Is As It Should Be

+McAllister's debut album Everything Is As It Should Be was released on 1 November 2024.